shaun-dm-stewart/BallisticComputer002/README.md

 1 x MPU-6050              - 6 DOF gyro and compass<br>
 1 x WeatherFlow WINDMeter - Anemometer<br>
 1 x Buck converter        - To generate 5V for the Nextion<br>
 1 x SD data logger        - To record entered data

+## This is a Visual Micro solution